makostadima/r-novice-intermediate-cambridge-june2015/01-rstudio-intro.md

 > #### Challenge 1 {.challenge}
 >
-> Draw diagrams showing what variables refer to what values after each
+> What are the values of each variable after each
 > statement in the following program:
 >
 >